leaysgur/slides/docs/vuefes_jp-2025/index.md

 ### Me and Rust 🦀

 - As a front-end engineer, I never use Rust at work
-  - I had expectations (~~or hopes~~) that I might use it with WASM
+  - Started learning with expectations (~~or hopes~~) that I might use it with WASM
 - Only used for [LeetCode](https://leetcode.com) in my free time and [Advent of Code](https://adventofcode.com) at the end of each year
-  - Repeating the cycle of learning <-> forgetting for 3 years. 🤯
+  - Repeating the cycle of learning <-> forgetting for 3 years!

-In the fall of 2023, I realized that contributing to OSS might be the best way to learn it!
+In the fall of 2023, finally I realized.
+Is that contributing to OSS might be the best way to learn it? 🤔

 ---

 ### Me and OSS

-- I'm not a total newbie 😀
+- Fortunately, I'm not a total newbie 😀
-- Occasionally submit PRs, participate in discussions on issues
+- Occasionally submit PRs to major OSS, participate in discussions on issues
-- I also publish and maintain my own OSS projects
+- I also publish and maintain my own projects

-I've long followed well-known OSS projects I use at work.
 But I've never been deeply involved in a specific project.

 ---